Getting there and away

 To Airport (VIP) takes 12 hours, costs 200,000 kip

 To Morchit Bus Station, takes 12 hours, (VIP) costs 200,000 kip (VIP sleeper) costs 250,000 kip (VIP sleeper direct) costs 270,000 kip

 Minibuses to Vang Vieng

 Book a seat for the minivan to Vang Vieng through your guesthouse or a travel agency.
 The ticket includes pick-up from your guesthouse.
 Departs at 10:00, 14:00, takes 3 hours and costs 60,000 kip.
 Travelling to Vang Vieng by minivan is an hour faster than the bus but it can be quite cramped.

 The early 1990s marked a new era for Laos as its borders were opened both to trade and tourism.
 The Lao-Thai Friendship Bridge — Mittaphab Bridge in Lao — was built in 1994, courtesy of the Australian government ...
 Read more.

-Regular passenger boats no longer run from Vientiane — in either direction.
+No passenger boats run from Vientiane, in either direction.